joebologna/rockyourslotsoff/03-Article.md

 Using this data we can now update `vslot/vslot.go` and `vslot_test.go`.

 There is no compelling reason to put the interface in it's own file just yet.
-We'll make this refactor later when using the code generator.
 For now, lets just update `vslot.go`.

 ### TDD to the rescue

 Ok, so writing the unit tests for this wasn't quite as simple as I expected.
 So, I'm into some refactoring.
 The issue is regarding the behavior of `rand`.
-This code fails to set is_win to true:
+This code fails to set `is_win` to true:

 ```go
 func TestBalance(t *testing.T) {